CC-04-24H2/simple-ocr/README.md

 ```

 ## Thank You
-This repo is a form of [putuwaw's](https://github.com/putuwaw/weekcon-hands-on/tree/main/simple-ocr) repo.
+This repo is a fork of [putuwaw's](https://github.com/putuwaw/weekcon-hands-on/tree/main/simple-ocr) repo.
 Thank for creating this ML model/deployment for the use of CC-04 hands-on project.